dotnet/orleans/src/Documentation/Advanced-Concepts/Powershell-Client.md

 layout: page
 title: PowerShell Client Module
 ---

-{% include JB/setup %}
+# PowerShell Client Module

 The Orleans PowerShell Client Module is a set of [PowerShell Cmdlets](https://technet.microsoft.com/en-us/library/dd772285.aspx) that wraps
 [GrainClient](https://github.com/dotnet/orleans/blob/master/src/Orleans/Core/GrainClient.cs) in a set of convenient commands making possible to interact with not just
 [ManagementGrain](https://github.com/dotnet/orleans/blob/master/src/OrleansRuntime/Core/ManagementGrain.cs) but any `IGrain` just as a regular Orleans application can by using Powershell scripts.

 These Cmdlets enable a series of scenarions from start maintenance tasks, tests, monitoring or any other kind of automation by leveraging Powershel scripts.